International Academy of Management and Economics: Academics

 IAME provides undergraduate and graduate programs in management.
 Degrees/diplomas issued by IAME before 2012 have full CHED accreditation, CHED accreditation also covers students enrolled at the time of the CHED decision.
 Since then, IAME has been issuing degrees citing "accreditation" from World Education Services, a New York-based degree equivalency assessment firm.
+It also opened Senior High School in compliance to K-12.